Arranging a Funeral or Cremation Service in Indiana

 To find out more about the burial assistance program in Indiana and to check current rates, visit Indiana Gov FSSA Burial Program Information online.

-There are also veteran benefits that can help towards the costs of a funeral for a veteran or a veteran’s spouse.
+Veteran benefits can also help with the costs of a funeral for a veteran or a veteran’s spouse.

 Read more in our section on Military Funerals, or contact your local VA to find out more details.